 3 Essential Questions for Your Ending

 So how do you write the perfect ending, wrapping your story up with just the right amount of clarity and punch?
-These three questions will help you end your story just right.
-Let’s start finishing!
+These three questions will help you end your story just right, whether or not you’re writing a novel, short story, or novella.

 1. How is the Physical Conflict Resolved?